OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 ## ATLAS

 ATLAS is a free, publicaly available, web-based tool developed by the OHDSI community that facilitates the design and execution of analyses on standardized, patient-level, observational data in the CDM format.
 ATLAS is deployed as a web application in combination with the OHDSI WebAPI and is typically hosted on Apache Tomcat.
 Performing real time analyses requires access to the patient-level data in the CDM and is therefore typically installed behind an organization's firewall.
-However, there is also a public ATLAS [^atlasUrl], and although this ATLAS instance only has access to a small simulated datasets, it can still be used for many purposes including testing and training.
-For example, it is possible to fully define an effect estimation or prediction study using the public instance of ATLAS, and automatically generate the R code for executing the study.
+However, there is also a public ATLAS [^atlasUrl], and although this ATLAS instance only has access to a few small simulated datasets, it can still be used for many purposes including testing and training.
+It is even possible to fully define an effect estimation or prediction study using the public instance of ATLAS, and automatically generate the R code for executing the study.
 That code can then be run in any environment with an available CDM without needing to install ATLAS and the WebAPI. \index{ATLAS}

 [^atlasUrl]: http://www.ohdsi.org/web/atlas